 Cyber safety was set up as part of national and international legislation.

-In addition, national codes of conduct exist which are aimed at protecting the privacy of research data.
-Scientific research in which personal information is processed falls under the Personal Data Protection Act.
+Besides the European privacy regulation, national codes of conduct exist which are aimed at protecting the privacy of research data.
+Scientific research in which personal information is processed falls under the GDPR.
 If the scientific research extends to personal medical data, adjoining legislation also applies, such as the Medical Research Act.
 This means that the use of data must comply with additional conditions.
 Special codes of conduct have been set up nationally to help researchers act in line with this legislation.
 Click on the links below for these codes.

 The University of Twente has defined agreements and applications in policy and codes of conduct, aimed at creating an IT environment with responsible and safe IT and internet use on the one hand while maintaining sufficient privacy of the users on the other.
 Furthermore, standards have been set up that contribute to user-friendliness, recognition and uniformity when using websites, email addresses, sharing files across various devices (such as laptops, phones, USB sticks or hard discs) or applications.